 Lessons from existing cooperation initiatives and competing RES technology concepts

 Although a multitude of initiatives for regional cooperation in the energy sector already exists in the EU, there is no uniform format and the delineations vary depending on the mandate.
 Therefore, a more intense cooperation in fora with government involvement can be observed in specific parts of Europe.
 More precisely, Northwest Europe and Scandinavia have already progressed towards electricity market integration through regional bodies of cooperation.
-In Continental Europe, which is characterized by region overlaps, countries such as Germany, France and Poland are members of more than one initiatives and groups at the same time.
+In Continental Europe, which is characterized by region overlaps, countries such as Germany, France and Poland are members of more than one initiative and group at the same time.

 It is not uncommon that the drive observed at the implementation level is not adequate to the expressed ambitions to coordinate at the European level.
 This phenomenon is mainly attributed to national policy-making, which deprives many countries of crucial cross-border benefits.
 In this context, regional cooperation can be a catalyst for achieving the required coherence between national policies.
 Therefore, the European Commission should pursue a leading role in relation to regional cooperation in policy planning, exploiting the experience in cooperation opportunities and benefits.